Matt B. Britton: CrowdTap

 In July 2011, Britton executed the spinoff of CrowdTap, a social media marketing software platform.
 Shortly thereafter CrowdTap completed $7 Million in Series A Funding from the Foundry Group.
 The company raised another $5Mill in Series B funding in 2014 from Foundry Group and others.
-Britton served CrowdTap as their Chief Advisor from July 2011 to February 2017.
+Britton was CrowdTap's Chief Advisor from July 2011 to February 2017.
 In February 2017, Britton became the chief executive officer.

 YouthNation

-In April 2015 Britton published his first book entitled "YouthNation" with Wiley Publishing.
+In April 2015, Britton published his first book entitled "YouthNation" with Wiley Publishing.
 The book explores the impact millennials have on the future of business and brand building.
 The book peaked at #8 on the Los Angeles Times bestsellers list.

 Suzy

 In March 2018, Britton executed the spinoff of Suzy, a real-time consumer intelligence software platform.
 Suzy completed a $5 Million Series B funding in late 2017 from the Durant Company and Foundry Group.
 Suzy's clients include Netflix, Coca-Cola, Procter & Gamble and Nintendo.
 Britton was named to the Digital 40 under 40 (the top 40 U.S. digital executives under 40 years of age.)